 Centering the string serving

 If you have noticed some inconsistency right away.
 Make sure that your serving is centered as shown above before going further.
-This part is a small detail but can effect much more then you think the straightness of your bolts.
+This part is a small detail but can affect much more than you think the straightness of your bolts.
 The serving is the wrapping of thread used to protect the center and loops of bowstrings.
 When brought the bowstring to the latch you must notice if it's placed in its center like shown above.
 This way you increase your consistency of shots.
 You can put markers with a pen on the serving to help you centered the serving faster into cocked position.
 If the string is off center, you can simply pull the string back behind the latch and replace it until it is centered.

 Shooting the crossbow

 Whatever you do before shooting, if you are not ready to shoot, safety should be on.
-Mainly to avoid any preventable injuries that could occurred with the safety off.
+Mainly to avoid any preventable injuries that could occur with the safety off.
 There are few simple actions to do before shooting.
 To be more consistent though, you should always try to keep the same gestures.
 Let’s start with the simplest step.

 Holding the crossbow